Stretch Goals: Definition, Benefits, Tips and Examples

 While stretch goals are often for businesses, they can be great tools for personal growth as well.
 Here are some examples of stretch goals:

 Jenny's bagel shop is so popular that she's considering opening a second location in a city nearby.
 While she knows she could probably open one eventually, she wants to motivate herself and her team to do it now.
 She sets a stretch goal of hosting a grand opening of her new restaurant in two years.
 She creates a calendar and posts it on the wall of the office to track the steps her and her team of managers are making to reach the goal.

 A nonprofit organization that supports homeless youth by giving them shelter wants to raise money to build a new foster care home.
 The project manager decides that since they need to raise a huge amount of money in a short period of time, they are going to make a stretch goal to encourage enthusiasm within their team.
 They make a stretch goal to apply for 100 grants and execute 50 fundraising campaigns in the next year.
 Since their organization is large and well-known, the project manager feels that this goal is realistic for the resources they have.

 Explore more articles

-- How To Measure a Project's Success in 6 Steps
+- How To Write a Congratulations Letter for an Accomplishment in 5 Steps

-- 26 Narrative Techniques for Writers (With Examples)
+- Career Goals for Teachers (With 11 Examples)